DENSE: Data-Free One-Shot Federated Learning: Data-Free One-Shot Federated Learning

-Note that FedSyn has no restriction on the clients' local models, \ie clients can train models with arbitrary techniques.
-Thus, FedSyn is a compatible approach, which can be combined with any local training techniques to further improve the performance of the global model.
+Note that DENSE has no restriction on the clients' local models, \ie clients can train models with arbitrary techniques.
+Thus, DENSE is a compatible approach, which can be combined with any local training techniques to further improve the performance of the global model.
 We further discuss the combination of local training techniques in Section~\ref{sec:exp_results}.

+{\textbf{Discussions on privacy-preserving}} Research~\cite{hitaj2017deep} has shown that it is possible to launch an attack where a malicious user uses GANs to recreate samples of another participant’s private datasets.
+Besides, in FL, exchanging models between the server and clients can result in potential privacy leakage.
+Note that our method prohibits the generator from seeing the real data directly, and there is only one communication round, which reduces the risk of privacy leakage.
+In addition, we display our generated images in Section~\ref{sec:exp_visual}, which does not directly reveal the information of real data.
+Several existing privacy-preserving methods can be incorporated into our framework to better protect clients from adversaries~\cite{DBLP:conf/aaai/Liu0CGY21, DBLP:conf/ccs/KolluriBS21}.
+We leave this as our future work.